What Is Salmonella?

 Despite the historical association of the bacteria with meat and poultry, multiple recent outbreaks have been linked to other food sources, including fresh produce.
 The organism also survives well on low-moisture foods such as spices, which have been sources of large, widespread outbreaks.

-Past salmonella outbreaks that salmonella lawyer Ron Simon has handled have been linked to a wide range of products, including eggs, cream-filled desserts, yeast, spices, cucumbers, poultry, cake mixes, tuna, dried gelatin, sprouts, cocoa, coconuts, peanut butter (multiple times), and various other fruits and vegetables such as cantaloupes, tomatoes, and peppers.
+Past outbreaks have been linked to a wide range of products, including eggs, cream-filled desserts, yeast, spices, cucumbers, poultry, cake mixes, tuna, dried gelatin, sprouts, cocoa, coconuts, peanut butter (multiple times), and various other fruits and vegetables such as cantaloupes, tomatoes, and peppers.

 Cooking often involves performing multiple tasks at the same time.
 A food worker may fail to wash their hands after touching a raw ingredient that contains salmonella before touching another food that won’t be cooked.
 For example, someone cooking an omelet may get a small amount of egg yolk on their hands and fail to wash them before sprinkling cheese on top of the finished meal.